poiyomi/PoiyomiDocs/blog/2024-06-01-documentation-updates/2024-06-01-documentation-updates.md

 ### Let's start of with the big one...
 A brand new Home Page!

-Instead of providing just mumbo jumbo on the home page, I made the Home Page look more presentable and professional.
+Instead of providing just completion status, I made the Home Page look more presentable and professional.
 Not only it introduces what known features you can do with the Shader, but has two new Buttons that will redirect you where to `Download & Install` the shader, as well as a link to Join the Discord Server.

-If you scroll down further, I have appended some of the relevant information to the bottom of the page.
+I have appended some of the relevant information back to the Introduction page, which will now act as the Docs Hub.
 It talks about how to navigate the Documentation, as well as our Completion Status.
 As for links to Download the Shader, it has been moved into an entirely dedicated page.

 #### Speaking of, let's talk about the new Download & Install page!